Redmi Note 7 With Dual Rear Cameras, 4,000mAh Battery Launched in India

 Redmi Note 7 has finally arrived in India.
 After weeks of anticipation, Xiaomi on Thursday announced the launch of the phone at an event in New Delhi.
 Redmi Note 7, which was introduced in China last month as the first smartphone of the newly established Redmi sub-brand.
 Notably, Xiaomi has made some changes to the India variant of the Redmi Note 7, foregoing the 48-megapixel camera.
 Xiaomi India is betting big on the smartphone and has been teasing its impending launch on social media for weeks now.
 In an interview with Gadgets 360, Manu Kumar Jain, Xiaomi India MD, claimed that the Redmi Note 7 will be a “game changer device.”

 In addition to the Redmi Note 7, Xiaomi also unveiled the new Redmi Note 7 Pro smartphone.
-It is the international debut of the Pro-variant, which features a number of tweaks and upgrades over the original, including a more powerful processor and a different primary camera sensor.
+It is the international debut of the Pro-variant, which features a number of tweaks and upgrades over the original, including a powerful processor, more storage, and improved cameras.

 Redmi Note 7 price in India, launch offers